realamirhe/react-aptor/README.md

 - Extensively usage of memorization to improve performance or prevent extra re-renders
 - Other duplication layer for all API definition in react that increase the project size
 - Rely on a global scope (e.g. window) for internal settings (making it impossible to have more than one instance)
-- backward compatible updates of the base package need another update for react-* package
+- backward compatible updates of the base package need another update for react-xyz package

 ## react-aptor